sensu/catalog/integrations/aws/aws-lambda-monitoring/README.md

 <!-- List of all metrics or events collected by this integration. -->

 This integration collects dozens of [CloudWatch AWS Lambda metrics] (i.e. `AWS/Lambda` metrics).
-Please refer to the [Working with Lambda function metrics] reference documentation for descriptions of each metric.
+Please refer to the [Working with Lambda function metrics] reference documentation for descriptions of each metric, and [Important (Lambda) metrics for Cloudwatch] for recommended alerting thresholds.

 [Working with Lambda function metrics ]: https://docs.aws.amazon.com/lambda/latest/dg/monitoring-metrics.html
+[Important (Lambda) metrics for Cloudwatch]: https://docs.aws.amazon.com/lambda/latest/operatorguide/important-metrics.html

 | **Metric name** | **Tags** |
 |-----------------|----------|